COMP6991UNSW/lec-materials/lec09/notes.md

 ## 3. Sequences

- - Understand approaches to generalise to any number of types
+ - Understand approaches to generalise to any number of values
- - Explore the possible edge cases with "any number of types" and approaches to fix this.
+ - Explore the possible edge cases with "any number of values" and approaches to fix this.
- - Implement our own return type to deal with edge cases of comparison.
+ - Understand and use the Option type to deal with edge cases of comparison.
  - Discuss types as constraints, and types as arguments
  - How to make a function operating on a sequence more generic
  - Syntax in Rust